gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ```
 - Predict the outcome of this playbook.
 - Execute the playbook
-- After reviewing the playbook output, try run the playbook in verbose mode: with -v, -vv, or -vvv
+- After reviewing the playbook output, try to run the playbook in verbose mode: with -v, -vv, or -vvv

 ```
 $ ansible-playbook p2-ioscmd.yml --syntax-check